TechnoBureau/technobureau.github.io/_posts/2016/10/2016-10-02-step-by-step-linux-booting-process.md

 - swap space
-description: "Booting Process is the sequence process of Booting the computer system.And it includes the list of process performed by the computer hardware/software from the time of "Power-On" to the load Operating System completely ready for users to run applications"
+description: "Booting Process is the sequence process of Booting the computer system.And it includes the list of process performed by the computer hardware/software from the time of Power-On to the load Operating System completely ready for users to run applications"
 ---
 # Booting Process